shaoyuchu/VFX/ImageStitching/README.md

 ### Feature matching

 First, get the feature descriptor of each feature point.
-The feature descriptor size is determined by `descriptor_window_size` in `harris.py` .
+The feature descriptor size is determined by `descriptor_window_size` in `harris.py`.
 Go through every image and compare the feature descriptor of current image with the next image using `np.linalg.norm`.
-We aimed to find the matched feature point with the minimal difference.
+We aimed to find the matched feature points with the minimal difference.

+To reduce the amount of matching pairs, minimal match point difference needs to be 0.75 times smaller than second minimal match point difference.

 ### Image matching